modgeosys/fme-desktop-docker/README.md

 among other adjustments.
 Feel free to fork this repository if you need to make changes to support other desktop operating environments.
-If you can do so without compromising the integrity of the Linux-hosted deaktop enfvironment, please make a pull request and I will be happy to review your suggested improvements for incorporation into the base repository.
+If you can do so without compromising the integrity of the Linux-hosted deaktop environment, please make a pull request and I will be happy to review your suggested improvements for incorporation into the base repository.